injectxr/SimpleValorantAccountManager/README.md

 ・Original Valorant API by [Henrik-3](https://github.com/Henrik-3)
 ## **Disclaimer**

-THIS PROJECT IS NOT ASSOCIATED OR ENDORSED BY RIOT GAMES.
+THIS PROJECT IS NOT ASSOCIATED OR ENDORSED BY RIOT GAMES. <br>
 Riot Games, and all associated properties are trademarks or registered trademarks of Riot Games, Inc.
 Whilst effort has been made to abide by Riot's API rules;<br>
 you acknowledge that use of this software is done so at your own risk.